Brazil at the 2024 Summer Olympics: Summary

-In in women's shortboard, Tatiana Weston-Webb became the first Brazilian woman to win a medal in surfing.
+In women's shortboard, Tatiana Weston-Webb became the first Brazilian woman to win a medal in surfing.
 Weston-Webb earned the silver medal at the 2024 Paris Olympics after losing a head-to-head competition with American Caroline Marks at Teahupo'o, with 10.50 to 10.33 in the final.

 In the boxing competitions, Beatriz Ferreira was the bronze medalist in women's lightweight, after losing the semifinal to Kellie Harrington from Ireland in a unanimous decision, winning her second Olympic medal, after the silver medal in Tokyo 2020.

 In the taekwondo competitions, Edival Pontes, also known as Netinho, lost his first match to Jordanian Zaid Kareem, but was allowed into the repechage once Kareem reached the final.
 After winning a rematch against Turkish Hakan Reçber, he got to the bronze medal match opposite Spanish Javier Pérez Polo, and with his win, conquered the bronze medal at men's 68 kg category.

 Canoeist Isaquias Queiroz, the incumbent Olympic champion in Tokyo 2020, won the silver medal in the men's C–1 1000 m.
 Queiroz ran a historic sprint in the last quarter of the race, in a thrilling race at the National Olympic Nautical Stadium of Île-de-France in Vaires-sur-Marne; the canoeist managed to rise from fifth place, more than two seconds behind the leader, in the last 250 meters to finish second behind Czech Martin Fuksa.
 The achievement gives him his fifth Olympic medal, making him second to gymnast Rebeca Andrade with six medals.

 Two medals were conquered in athletics.
 Caio Bonfim snatched the silver medal in men's 20 km walk.
 From the start of the race, Bonfim remained among the frontrunners, holding the lead for a few kilometers, but on the last lap Ecuadorian Brian Pintado overtook him and won with a time of 1:18:55.
 Even with two punishments, Bonfim remained among the frontrunners and crossed the finish line in 1:19:09, becoming the first Brazilian ever to win a medal in a race-walk event in athletics.

 Alison dos Santos got the bronze medal in men's 400 metres hurdles, with a time of 47.26, behind Karsten Warholm of Norway, with 47.06 and gold medalist Rai Benjamin of the United States with 46.46.
 He earned his second bronze medal in the event after Tokyo 2020.